Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers

-As mentioned in the introduction these numbers appear in the study of quantum mixed states and information \cite{quantum1,quantum2}) and the program of geometric complexity theory \cite{GCT}.
-However unlike other quantities in the representation theory of $S_n$ they have no known combinatorial interpretation and it is NP hard to decide if they vanish \cite{IkenHard,IkenNP}.
-By the nature of our results, we are only concerned with whether the Kronecker coefficients vanish, and not with their actual value.
+Here $\chi$ denotes the character; note that $g\big(\llambda,\mmu,\nnu\big)$ is symmetric in its $3$ arguments. } By the nature of our results, we are only concerned with whether certain Kronecker coefficients vanish rather than their actual values.
 Therefore as in \cite{LuoSellke} we adopt the following notation to indicate that a Kronecker coefficient is positive.

 \begin{defn}